Ulta Palta (1997 film): Plot

 Two sets of identical twins are lost in their childhood.
 None of them are aware of their twin being alive.
 One set of twins arrive to a town on work, which is where the other set of twins live and make their living.
-The people of the town confuse them for the latter, who is a famous industrialist in the town.
+The people of the town confuse the newcomer for the latter, who is a famous industrialist in the town.
 A series of misunderstandings, misplacements and confusions about the characters turn into hilarious situations and chaos in their lives.